MatthieuLeNozach/mlflow_laboratory/README.md

 ```
 #### **a.
 Retrieve scripts**

-The growing bank of hyperparameters is available under `project_root/scripts/...`.
+The bank of hyperparameters is available under `project_root/scripts/...`.
 Paste and execute one of these commands into a code cell to retrieve a mlflow script:

 **Classification**